schandrika/volttron-lib-sql-historian/README.md

 open <path to agent project directory>/docs/build/html/index.html
 ```

-This will open the documentation landing page in your default browsert (e.g. Chrome, Firefox).
+This will open the documentation landing page in your default browser (e.g. Chrome, Firefox).